 - A small teapot allows to brew a small amount of tea at a time

-- Due to the limited amount of tea produced from each teapot, it required frequent top up of hot water to produce the next infusion
+- Due to the limited amount of tea produced from each teapot, it required frequent top up of hot water to produce the multiple infusions

-- It is believed now this freshly brewed and served tea is by far superior to the tea brewed in a large pot, sat and soaked
+- this freshly brewed and served tea is by far superior to the tea brewed in a large pot, sat and soaked for a long time

 - The small tea cups allowed the tea brew from each infusion to be tested independently

-The Gong Fu tea set was invented to facilitate this process.
-The essential elements of a Gong-Fu tea set include: a small teapot, several small tea cups (based on the number of the tea drinkers) and a tea tray.
-The tea tray offers a platform to brew the tea and catch any residual water during the tea preparation for later dispose.
-There are various other tea accessories that can be added to a tea set, such as Cha Dao, tea strainer, Cha Hai and tea pets.
+The Gongfu tea set was invented to facilitate this process.
+The essential elements of a Gong-Fu tea set include: a small teapot, several small tea cups (based on the number of the tea drinkers presented), often a tea strainer and a tea sever and a tea tray.
+The tea tray offers a platform to brew the tea as well as catching any ran down and residual water during the tea preparation for later dispose.
+There are various other tea accessories that can be added to a tea set, such as Cha Dao and tea pets.

 Gong-Fu tea is a unique way of tea brewing and serving.

 Many Chinese premium tea accessories such as YiXing ZiSha teapots are only made in Gong Fu tea sizes (small sizes).

 A few notes:

 - Gong-Fu tea is used in tea ceremonies, but more widely used under other circumstances, such as family homes.
 There is almost a Gong Fu tea set in every Chinese family.

 - Gong-Fu tea brings the best quality out of a premium tea.
-It does not however make a lot difference to a low quality one (when a tea is of low quality, Gong-Fu tea brewing cannot make it better.)
+It does not however make a lot difference to a low quality one (when a tea is of low quality, Gong-Fu tea brewing cannot make it great.)

 Some ancient Chinese wisdom: